 Accessibility has turned into a major concern for Internet browsers.
-With more users on their mobile phones and tablet devices it’s important to develop a navigation around common themes.
+With more users on their mobile phones and tablet devices, it’s important to develop navigation around common themes.
 Below are some navigation accessibility themes repeated in modern designs for good, clear website navigation.

 Placement is Everything

 How your navigation looks holds well over 50% importance towards how your visitors will conceptualize and interact with your site.
 The needs between each website are also very different since there are varying degrees of access and focal points.

 A personal portfolio website may contain 2-3 simple pages with content and information.
 This is much different than a social networking application which will present tens if not hundreds of different views.
 This means fitting a lot of links into the same amount of “room” on a user’s monitor.